 In the US, herbal and nutritional formulas are sold as dietary supplements, which are not regulated the same as drugs by the FDA.
 Therefore, pre-market evaluation for efficacy and approval by the FDA are not required.

-The new regulations were phased in over three years, beginning with large companies in June, 2008, smaller companies by June, 2009, and very small companies by June, 2010.
+The new regulations announced in 2007 were phased in over three years, beginning with large companies in June, 2008, smaller companies by June, 2009, and very small companies by June, 2010.
 There are by far more small companies than large in this industry.

 Because the new rules also don’t address efficacy, it’s possible in the U.S. that you can buy dietary supplements that have no power to produce an effect whatsoever.
-About this, you have no recourse, except to waste your money.
+You have no recourse about this, except to waste your money.
 But what about safety?

-If something unfavorable happens to you, then the FDA will step in, after the fact.
+If a supplement causes you harm, then the FDA will step in, after the fact.
 As FDA spells out in its October 6, 2011 Dietary Supplements publication, it only enforces regulations after an unsafe dietary supplement reaches the market.
 In other words, the consumer is the guinea pig.